Applying for a visa

 - Your Confirmation of Acceptance for Studies (CAS) number from the University of Leicester: this will be sent to you in a document called a CAS statement.
 Although you are able to apply for a CAS from more than one university, you must select only one university at the point you make a visa application.
 Your chosen university effectively sponsors you for the duration of your studies, therefore your visa is tied to this institution.
 You are not permitted to change institution without seeking approval from UKVI first.

 - Original copies of the academic qualifications used by admissions staff to make an admissions decision.
 Specifically this refers to evidence of your highest or most relevant academic qualification and of your English Language ability, if required.
 It is important that you submit the documents that we have listed in your CAS statement otherwise your visa application may be refused - for example, ATAS Certificate (if applicable).

 Any documents that are not in English (or Welsh) need to be submitted with an official translation.
 The translated document must include:

 - confirmation from the translator or translation company that it is an accurate translation of the original document

 - the full name and original signature of the translator, or of an authorised official of the translation company

 - the contact details of the translator or translation company

 - (if you are already in the UK and are applying for further leave) certification by a qualified translator and details of the translator or translation company’s credentials.

-However, it is important that you also familiarise yourself with the latest information on making a visa application, (as this is not an exhaustive list) by consulting the UKVI guidance.
+It is important that you also familiarise yourself with the latest information on making a visa application (as this is not an exhaustive list) by consulting the UKVI guidance.

 A further source of support is UKCISA (the UK Council for International Student Affairs) which is a national advisory board which offers useful guidance on the visa application process amongst other things.